 - Role Explosion.
 In an attempt to establish fine-grain access control, every application requires many roles.
 Since each user accesses many applications, the number of roles rises exponentially.
 Role explosion results in an environment where it becomes very difficult to manage roles — especially in assigning and revoking roles.

 - Role Accumulation.
 A side-effect of role explosion is role accumulation.
 In role accumulation a user accumulates roles over time.
 This occurs as users are promoted, transferred, or assigned to functions on a temporary basis.
 Often a user is granted roles, but those roles are never revoked.
 As a result, users have access to a broad set of data and capabilities that are no longer essential for their current function.

 - Application Architecture Brittleness.
 Brittleness occurs because each application has to manage access control.
 As applications are enhanced, patched or modified, the changes create access control issues that are unintended.
 When access to essential information is denied, the user raises a trouble ticket to get the issue resolved.
 However, if access is granted to non-essential information, the user may not know or communicate that access as they can still do their job.

 The combination of these three flaws makes access control (and thus authorization), difficult to manage effectively in an age where every endpoint is a potential threat vector.

 Hopefully, by this point you have a better understanding of the problem.
-The solution involves moving from RBAC to Attribute-Based Access Control.
-Stay tuned for the solution in my next post.
+The solution involves moving from RBAC to Attribute-Based Access Control, which I've covered in my next post.